 WV History Alive!
 Presents Abigail Adams

-Abigail Adams (1744-1888), second First Lady of the United States and the wife and advisor to President John Adams, will be portrayed by JoAnn Peterson of Kingwood at 11am on Saturday September 25th at the Funkhouser Farm in Lost River (1930 Funkhouser Rd, Baker WV, 26801)
+Abigail Adams (1744-1888), second First Lady of the United States and the wife and advisor to President John Adams, will be portrayed by JoAnn Peterson of Kingwood at 11am on Saturday September 24th at the Inn at Lost River on Route 259 in Lost River.

 A witness to and active participant in our nation’s birth, Abigail Adams is well known for her advocacy of women's rights, especially in education, and her opposition to slavery.
 A valued confidant and advisor to her husband John Adams, the nation's second president, Abigail cautioned him that the Founding Fathers should “remember the ladies” in the new laws they would write for our young country.
 Together, they were the first inhabitants of the White House.